24 Oct 10 reasons why you should have an AI strategy

 Working with AI is very different from how you work with conventional IT.
 For one thing, AI must med trained based upon your data.
 The results from AI is knowledge, not data as you get from a regular AI system.
 You can read more on this concept in this article.

 So regardless of the areas in with you apply your AI, it will require that adapt your work processes so that you utilize how AI works the best.
-And this will be a learning curve for all organisation.
+And this will be a learning curve for all organizations.
 And as with all kinds of learning.
 The sooner you start, the better you will become in getting the best out of it.